mockko/em-dir-watcher/README.md

     rake test

-This is expected to work on all 3 platforms, and shouldn't give any failures.
-(Although Mac version sometimes gives spurious failures on the monitoring test because the startup delay is not reliable.)
+This is expected to work on all platforms and shouldn't give any failures, EXCEPT that on a Mac spurious test failures occur in about 1–3 of 20 test runs, and we are unable to get rid of them.

+You can use `./testloop` script to run the tests multiple times in a row to check for unreliable behaviors.

+To give a more context on Mac test failures, two constants that have an effect on them are `STARTUP_DELAY` in `lib/em-dir-watcher/platform/mac.rb` and `UNIT_DELAY` in `tests/test_monitor.rb`.
+We've settled on a sweet spot of `0.5`/`0.5`, which gives a 5%–15% failure rate.
+Increasing them to `1.0`/`1.0` still results in the same failure rate.
+Decreasing them to `0.2`/`0.2` results in 30% failed test runs.

 Help Wanted aka TODO